And the Messenger has said, “O my Lord, indeed my people have taken this Qur’an as [a thing] abandoned.”(Qur’an 25:30)

 Yes.

 The secondary source of authority for Muslims is As-Sunnah.
-These are the words, deeds, and actions of the Blessed Messenger (saw)
+These are the words, deeds, actions, and treaties of the Blessed Messenger (saw)

 In fact in the Qur’an, Allah (swt) has told us that to obey the Prophet Muhammed (saw) is just like obeying Allah (swt) .